+852 2973 0060

 Each university Team will be required to nominate a contact person who will communicate regularly with the Organizing Committee, receive updates and respond to requests for information.

 This person needs to provide an email address and contact details.
 For example, such a contact person may be a member of the Team or the coach.

 Teams are composed of a minimum of two and a maximum of four students and one/ two coach(es).

 During the Mediation Sessions, one Team member takes on the role of Counsel and one Team member takes on the role of Client.

 Two universities can jointly bring one team to the Competition.

-The application is open until 11th October 2019.
+The application will open shortly until 19 October 2020.

 All universities who wish to submit a Team to the Competition must submit an application form by email to firstname.lastname@example.org.

 The registration fee per Team is HK$2,000 per team an early-bird cut-off of Close of Business 28 September 2020 (confirmed with payment), and HK$3,000 per team thereafter.